deltachat-bot/bot-pages/quickstart.md

 {: .notification }

-If we use `ac.get_fresh_messages()` to fetch new messages, we need to mark the chat as noticed afterwards, so we don't re-fetch it every time (Actually, this way some messages can get lost, if new messages come before we processed the last one).
-So this generally works, but it is a bit primitive.
+If we use `ac.get_fresh_messages()` to fetch new messages, we need to mark the messages as seen afterwards, so we don't re-fetch it every time.

+This generally works, but it is a bit primitive.
 You can also use event hooks:

 ### Optional: Use Hooks to Catch Events